Karl von Harrach: Biography

 In January 1625, his castle Schloss Prugg in Bruck an der Leitha was exempt from provincial taxation.
 On 25 August, he was granted the right to establish a private mint, which he operated together with the House of Liechtenstein.
 In 1627, Philip IV of Spain awarded him the Order of the Golden Fleece.

 Family

-His marriage to Maria Elisabeth Freiin von Schrattenbach the daughter of Maximilian von Schrattenbach, Lord of Heggenberg, produced 6 sons and 3 daughters.
+His marriage to Maria Elisabeth Freiin von Schrattenbach (1563-1653), the daughter of Baron Maximilian von Schrattenbach, Lord of Heggenberg (1537-1611) and his wife, Anna von Grasswein (d.
+1621).
+The marriage produced 6 sons and 3 daughters: